-Chances are, you don't spend too much time worrying about what happens to guests who visit your community and use the gym or tennis courts.
-Because the HOA is responsible for the common areas of the community, each owner generally has partial responsibility for whatever happens to guests.
+You probably don’t spend too much time worrying about what happens to guests who visit your community and use the gym or tennis courts.
+But because the HOA is responsible for the common areas of the community, each owner generally has partial responsibility for whatever happens to guests.
 For example, if someone is injured while using the common areas, they could file a claim that exceeds the HOA liability coverage limit.
-Consider the following:

-- A visitor is injured using the playground and the HOA is hit with a $2.5 million judgement.
-Unfortunately, the association only has $2 million in general liability coverage.
+- A visitor is injured using the playground and the HOA is hit with a $2.5 million judgment.
+Unfortunately, the association has only $2 million in general liability coverage.
 As a result, $500,000 is assessed to the association’s 10 members.
-Each member is charged $50,000.
+Each member is charged $50,000

 - A fire severely damages your condo building, resulting in $10 million in damage.
 Your condo building is 40 years old.
 Building codes have changed in the 40 years since your condo was originally built.
-Plumbing, electrical, stairwells, etc. will all need to be updated to current building standards, costing an additional $1 million.
-The HOA’s policy includes $250,000 for ordinance or law coverage. $750,000 is assessed to the unit owners; in your 50 unit building that is $15,000 each.
+Plumbing, the electrical system, stairwells, etc., will all need to be updated to current building standards, costing an additional $1 million.
+The HOA’s policy includes $250,000 for ordinance or law coverage. $750,000 is assessed to the unit owners; in your 50-unit building, that is $15,000 each.

 How much loss assessment is enough?

 In general, carrying as much loss assessment protection as you can will provide you with the greatest peace of mind.
 Loss assessment coverage is relatively inexpensive for the value it provides.